Wribbe/50eitn/quiz_prep_slash_knowledge_repo.md

 In last project: use idea of trusted computing to shield camera from all kinds of attacks -> apply what we learned in this part of the course.

-Philosophical five minutes w/ Ben: Security always comes at a price.
+*Philosophical five minutes w/ Ben*: Security always comes at a price.
 "Nature wants chaos, to bring order in that chaos cost energy" -> making a device trustworthy costs time and money.
 "Convince people that achieving trustworthiness in the cloud is feasible -> make money!"